MageExchange/Documentation/_pages/gdpr/v1.0.0/README.md

 ---
 layout: default
-description: This documentation contains everything you need to about the Magento 2 Disable Newsletter Confirmation Email module from installing the module to managing the module.
+description: This documentation contains everything you need to about the Magento 2 GDPR module from installing the module to managing the module.
-permalink: /disable-newsletter-email/v1.0.0/
+permalink: /gdpr/v1.0.0/
 ---

-## Disable Newsletter Sign Up Emails Manual - Magento 2 Extension - v1.0.0
+## GDPR Manual - Magento 2 Extension - v1.0.0
-Welcome to the **Disable Newsletter Sign Up Emails** Magento module documentation!
+Welcome to the **GDPR** Magento module documentation!
 As always, we appreciate your business!

 This documentation contains everything you need to know from installing the module to managing the module.

-Our [Disable Newsletter Confirmation Email Magento 2 module](https://www.mageexchange.com/disable-newsletter-sign-up-emails-magento-2) allows you to disable the newsletter sign up confirmation emails.
-This is especially helpful when you are receiving a lot of spam or bot newsletter sign ups and want to lower your email bounce rate.
+Our [GDPR Magento 2 module](https://www.mageexchange.com/gdpr-magento-2) Our Magento 2 GDPR module helps your business to comply with the latest legislative EU requirements.
+This helps to protect your customer's data by allowing your customer's to have control over the data they want to share or remove.

 ### Getting Started